VittorioAccomazzi/LeafSize/README.md

 * For each leaf the system assumes at most 1 pathogen region.
 * you don't have to `Accept` all the images.
 For instance if some images do not have a leaf or are blurry, don't accept them and just download the results, from which they are excluded.

+You can install the application locally on your laptop using the download button in the URL line, this will allow you to run the application also offline, when you are not connected to the internet.

 [This video](https://youtu.be/FS95DNnsQX4) (3min) shows the entire workflow.

 ### Privacy
 Your images will **not** be copied nor uploaded to a server, all the processing occurs locally on your computer inside your browser.

 ## Input Images
 The application assumes that you acquire a large number of images with the leaf, each image shall have 1 or 4 petri dishes and the leaf must be places on the dishes.
 The background (table) shall be white, and the lighting uniform.
 See the image below as example.